At Sanford House Addiction Treatment Centers, we believe that every man and woman deserves to find the place from which they draw strength…

 Safe, Effective Treatment

 Sanford House addresses a full range of needs: medical, psychological, spiritual and social.
 You will hear the phrase “evidence-based treatment” as you begin your research into addiction treatment facilities.
 “Evidence-based treatment” relies on scientific evidence and documented research.
 At Sanford House, we utilize the best available research, clinical expertise and those treatment models that have proven successful.
-Sanford House is an evidence based, abstinence only treatment center.
+Sanford House is an evidence based treatment center.
 Our program incorporates the 12 Steps, whole-body wellness and the vital role of the family in its approach to treatment.

 We offer the following options for alcohol and other drug addiction treatment: